Profilerr

 Many fans might not know that Michael’s original nickname was “eclipse.”
 However, when he discovered that it’d been taken, Grzesiek changed it to “shroud,” which was the first synonym of “eclipse” that was not taken by other players.

 In 2017 shroud announced his retirement, becoming one of the best CS pros who left the esports scene.
 The young man decided to opt for streaming, and he was going strong ever since.
 Today, his streams average at an impressive 40k viewers.
+His retirement at a fairly early age makes him probably the youngest CS2 pro player to stop playing the game.

 Conclusion